 - This project begins by working 1 row of foundation half double crochet stitches.
 Once you have finished row 2 we crochet the remainder of the project in rounds.

-Boot Cuffs Pattern Instructions
+Simple Boot Cuffs Crochet Pattern Instructions

-Adult Small
+Adult Small Boot Cuffs

 - finished width is 5 inches on a flat surface (or 10 inches circumference)